 Available in natural food stores and Asian groceries (as is the sea vegetable kombu, another traditional ingredient in this soup.
 Learn more in this site’s Guide to Kombu and Kelp), pungent-tasting miso is most commonly used to make simple broth preparations like this simple, traditional soup.
 It can also be used to make bold-flavored sauces and dressings.

-Shiro, or yellow white miso
+Shiro, or mellow white miso

 Miso comes in several varieties; these are the most common: Soybean (hatcho) miso is the most intense; barley (mugi) miso falls somewhere in the middle between hatcho and shiro in terms of intensity.
 Shiro miso is a variety of mild, yellowish miso sometimes labeled “mellow white miso.”

 Which variety of miso to choose is entirely up to you and your palate.
-Because they’re aged and fermented, miso and tempeh are considered the two healthiest and most digestible forms in which to enjoy soy foods.
+Because they’re aged and fermented, miso and tempeh are considered the two most digestible forms in which to enjoy soy foods.

 Note that once the miso is stirred into water, it should not be boiled.
 Otherwise, its beneficial enzymes will be destroyed.
 See more about miso in our Guide to Miso.

 - 32-ounce container low-sodium vegetable broth